Tree tensor network state approach for solving hierarchical equations of motion

 To assess the accuracy and performance of the proposed HEOM+TTNS method against the conventional HEOM method, we first conduct a benchmark calculation on the spin-boson model.
 The spin is initially placed in the spin-up state.
 The parameters can be found in the caption of \Fig{results_spinboson}.
 Note that, we adopt a much smaller value for $\Omega$ than other parameters, which indicates that the bath relaxation is slow as compared to other system dynamical processes, and the non-Markovian feature in this case can be strong.
 We inspected the spin dynamics $\langle \sigma_z(t)\rangle=\mathrm{tr}\{\sigma_z \rho(t)\}$ and found that the converged result using the conventional HEOM method is obtained with a very deep truncation tier $L=\sum_{p=0}^P n_p=50$ and $P=3$.
-Using the HEOM+TTNS method with the TTNS displayed in \Fig{TTNS_spinboson} (b), $\langle \sigma_z(t)\rangle$ is calculated by
+Using the HEOM+TTNS method with the TTNS displayed in \Fig{TTNS_spinboson} (d), $\langle \sigma_z(t)\rangle$ is calculated by

-where $T^{[2p+2]}_0$ denotes $T^{[2p+2]}_{n_p=0}$.
+which is graphically illustrated in \Fig{results_spinboson} (a).
 For every effective bath mode, we take $0\le n_p\le L$, which means that actually more ADOs are taken into account than in the conventional HEOM method.
-We found that with a very low maximal bond dimension $D_{max}=5$, the result obtained through the HEOM+TTNS method is already in excellent agreement with that obtained through the conventional HEOM method, as shown in \Fig{results_spinboson}.
+We found that with a very low maximal bond dimension $D_{max}=5$, the result obtained through the HEOM+TTNS method is already in excellent agreement with that obtained through the conventional HEOM method, as shown in \Fig{results_spinboson} (b).